-There are seven major types of financial aid available for students in foster care:
+There are several major types of financial aid available for New Yorkers: Read on to learn more about eligibility.

 SCHOOL-BASED AID

 Some schools (usually private schools) will offer additional financial aid to students beyond what they can get from federal and state funds.
 Financial aid offered directly by the school is called SCHOOL-BASED AID.